-Russia's invasion of Ukraine in 2022 brought the East European region back into the spotlight of global politics and a new security reality raising the specter of a new Cold War.
+Russia's invasion of Ukraine in 2022 brought the Eastern European region back into the spotlight of global politics and a new security reality raising the specter of a new Cold War.
 This course will review East European states' history and political culture, state- and nation-building experiences, and the role of identities in shaping their geopolitical futures.
-We will look into case studies of the different trajectories of post-communist transformations in interplay with their domestic and international politics.
 The course will explore Russia's evolving confrontation with other great powers over its privileged role in the region.
-We will analyze and build upon the first lessons learned from the security challenges and vulnerabilities of the transatlantic security architecture exposed with Russia's war on Ukraine.
+We will analyze and build upon the first lessons learned from the security challenges and vulnerabilities of the transatlantic security architecture exposed by Russia's war on Ukraine.

-The fall of the Iron Curtain in 1991 raised high hopes for democratic transitions of the post-communist states.
+The fall of the Iron Curtain in 1991 raised high hopes for democratic transitions in the post-communist states.
 This proved to be a complex process involving multiple domestic and external factors.
 We will discuss the questions: what worked in democratic transitions and what did not?
-How this led to the rethinking of the democratic transition paradigm?
-Why the rule of law and social trust are such 'big ideas' in the region?
 How some of the illusions about regional democratization overlooked the risks from Russia's growing revisionist ambitions?
-And why 30 years after the collapse of the Soviet Union and a century after its formation the East European states again find themselves in the epicenter of tectonic shifts in global security and politics?
+And why 30 years after the collapse of the Soviet Union and a century after its creation, the Eastern European region again became the epicenter of tectonic shifts in global security and politics?

-Students will be able to hone their analytical, writing, and presentation skills; develop a multidisciplinary approach to the analysis of the problems discussed, and develop the skills of theorizing, formulating hypotheses, and justifying their views about the course topics.
+Students will be able to hone their analytical, writing, and presentation skills; develop a multidisciplinary approach to the analysis of the problems discussed, and develop the skills of formulating hypotheses, and justifying their views about the course topics.
 The practical coursework will be based on interactive learning techniques and will comprise individual and group presentations, and written assignments.